anjuchamantha/EMonitor/README.md

 Other than these data, some constant data that are mandatory for CAP, like `sender`,`msg type`, `category`, `urgency` etc are also sent to the server.

-### 2.5)Connection Lost Self-Recovery
+### 2.5) Self-Recovery in a Connection Loss

-The EMonitor device is capable of withstand the following connection lost scenarios,
+The EMonitor device is capable of withstanding the following scenarios in which the connection is lost.

 - Wi-Fi connection Lost
-- Lost of connection to the EMonitor server
+- Loss of connection to the EMonitor server

-The device can self re-connect to Wi-Fi or self re-connect to server after any of the above cases.
+The device can self re-connect to Wi-Fi or self re-connect to server in any of the above cases.
 But the data is secure even during such connection issues.

-In both above cases EMonitor detects the connection issue and cash the raw data which were not able to send to the server due to connection lost, to a buffer.
+In both above cases EMonitor detects the connection issue and cash the raw data which were not sent to the server due to connection loss, to a buffer.
 After each TN time interval, the device checks the connection and if the connection is stable, it sends all the data which were buffered, to the server and clears the buffer.
-(During this process also if the connection is lost, it keeps the data safely in the buffer without removing)
+(During this process also if the connection is lost, it keeps the data safe in the buffer without removing)